-It has interstitial, isthmic, ampullary, and fimbrial parts.
-The interstitial end is attached to the uterus and the fimbrial end is free.
+It has interstitial, isthmic, ampullary and fimbrial parts.
+Interstitial end is attached to the uterus and fimbrial end is free.

 Fallopian tubes vary in length from 7-12cm.

-Normal tubes are usually not visualized by ultrasound.
+Normal tubes are usually not visualised by ultrasound.

-If there is a tubal pathology like hydrosalpinx in which tubes are blocked with an accumulation of fluid in them, they can be visualized on USG.
+If there is a tubal pathology like hydrosalpinx in which tubes are blocked with accumulation of fluid in it, they can be visualised on USG.

-The presence of free fluid in the pelvic cavity also can make the tubes visible.
+Presence of free uid in the pelvic cavity also can make the tubes visible.

 As tubes are not normally seen on ultrasound hysterosalpingography (HSG) or Hystrerosalpingo contrast sonography (HyCoSy) is used to know the tubal patency.

-Tubes are assessed during a basic USG scan on 2 days or 9 days of the menstrual cycle.
+Tubes are assessed during basic USG scan on 2nd day or 9th day of menstrual cycle.